prateekmedia/budgie-clipboard-applet/README.md

 ## CONTRIBUTION
 -  Pull requests are welcome that solve [TODO](#todo) or add any useful feature / solves any bug
--  If you faced any issue related to this applet then you can simply report it using `Issues` tab.
+-  You can use `Issues` tab for reporting issues

 ## Dependencies for Building from source